 - Order, label and organise your seeds and bulbs by sowing date.

-Planning, doing lists, labelling… not the same as getting your hands dirty, we know.
+Planning, making lists, labelling… not the same as getting your hands dirty, we know.
 Still, when the sun finally smiles on our otherwise gloomy horizons, you will be glad you actually carved out the time to do it.

 2. Organise And Clean Your Gardening Tools